Jim Brown

 Kemy Rodriguez

-Kemy is a second-year student pursuing a major in English and minors in Digital Studies and Political Science.
-At DiSC he works in the Well Played Project and hopes to become an ESL teacher.
+Kemy is a Junior student pursuing a major in English and minors in Digital Studies and Political Science.
+At DiSC he works with the Well Played team and hopes to become an ESL teacher.

 Tyler Walker

-My name is Tyler Walker I’m currently a sophomore here at Rutgers Camden and I am a film major.
-I recently just joined the digital studies well-played team and outside of school I am an artist and a songwriter who is in pursuit of a career in music, screenwriting and Directing.
+Tyler is currently a Junior here at Rutgers Camden and he is a film major.
+He joined the digital studies Well-Played team in Fall 2023 and outside of school he is an artist and a songwriter who is in pursuit of a career in Music, Screenwriting or Directing.

 Fellows